 Do you, like me, admire the graceful movement of professional dancers?
 If you do, you’ll love these two photographers that combine commercial dancer photos with dogs.
 They’re called Dancers and Dogs.

 Together, they capture the beauty and humanity of ballet dancers.
-Then, they use dogs doing tricks with similar movements.
+Then, they use dogs to do tricks with similar movements.
 The photographers do this in a sophisticated and clear studio setting.

 In the end, the photos connect with their audience.
-They give us insight into the dancers’ world, accompanied by our favourite four-legged friends.
+They give us insight into the dancers’ world, accompanied by our favorite four-legged friends.

-It’s no question that dogs display affection towards us and each other every day.
+There’s no question that dogs show affection towards us and each other daily.
 If we manage to capture it, it adds emotions and soul to a portrait.
-This, combined with good lighting, creates photos that make moments last forever.
+This and good lighting create photos that make moments last forever.

 This is what Tamara Telkes aspires to do with her photography.
 Her goal is to embrace the magic of these moments.
 Her love for dogs and passion for adventures shine through her photographs.

 Anja brings her camera everywhere.
-On every trip, hike, or adventure, she brings her friends and dogs.
-The pictures freeze the feeling of freedom and joy she felt at that moment.
+And she brings her friends and dogs on every trip, hike, or adventure.
+Her pictures freeze those feelings of freedom and joy felt in the moment.
 They also show us how adventurous a life with dogs can be.

 29. Adventure Dogs

 Dogs can be amazing adventure buddies.
-They love to be with their owners, even when hiking through mountains or swimming in the sea.
-Many dogs find great joy in exploring new places with their human by their side.
+They love being with their owners, even hiking through mountains or swimming in the sea.
+Many dogs enjoy exploring new places with their human by their side.

 Adventures with our dogs are sometimes once-in-a-lifetime experiences.
-These moments are very precious, which is why Austrian photographer Anne Geier dedicates her work to traveling with dogs.
+These moments are very precious.
+So Austrian photographer Anne Geier dedicates her work to traveling with dogs.

-In her Adventuredogs series, you can see dogs camping, sleeping in a hammock, or riding on a boat.
+In her adventure series, you can see dogs camping, sleeping in a hammock, or riding on a boat.
 Check out the series for more inspirational photo ideas for your next trip!